RCEA’s RePower Hour is our series of lectures and presentations, both online and in person, that answer Humboldt

-A recording and slide show can be found on our Advanced Transportation EV ownership page
+A recording and slide show can be found on our Advanced Transportation/Electric Vehicle page

 RCEA Transportation Specialist Lee Valenzuela will talk about the different types of electric vehicles, financial incentives and assistance, consumer benefits, environmental benefits, fuel and maintenance savings, and charging options.

 RCEA’s Transportation Program supports the use of low-carbon fuel vehicles in Humboldt County by planning, managing, and implementing zero-emission vehicle infrastructure.
 RCEA also provides information, education, and incentives to encourage local residents, businesses, and public agencies to adopt low-carbon fuel vehicles.